Joan Ricart-Huguet (/ʒuˈan riˈkart uˈɣɛt/)

 Welcome!
 I am an Assistant Professor at Loyola University Maryland.
-I received my Ph.D. in Politics from Princeton University and an M.A. in Quantitative Methods in the Social Sciences from Columbia University as a recipient of la Caixa Graduate Fellowship.
-I was a Postdoctoral Associate and Lecturer at the Program on Ethics, Politics, & Economics at Yale University (2018-2019) and will return to Yale for the upcoming academic year (2021-2022).
+Previously, I was a Postdoctoral Associate and Lecturer at the Program on Ethics, Politics, & Economics at Yale University.
+I received my Ph.D. in Politics from Princeton University and an M.A. in Quantitative Methods in the Social Sciences from Columbia University as a la Caixa Graduate Fellow.

-Prior to receiving my PhD, I worked as a consultant for Princeton's Innovations for Successful Societies in Mexico and as a short-term consultant at the World Bank in Poverty Reduction and Economic Management.
+Prior to receiving my PhD, I worked as a consultant for Princeton's Innovations for Successful Societies in Mexico and for the World Bank in Poverty Reduction and Economic Management.

 4501 N. Charles St., Baltimore, MD 21210 / firstname.lastname@example.org